 As part of the IB Continuum, three members of staff deliver dedicated drama lessons in the Middle Years Program, and for the Diploma.
 In Grades 6 - 8 students study drama as part of the integrated arts course, finding ways to link their performance skills to other artistic experiences.
 In Grade 9 and Grade 10, as students specialise in one or two art subjects, we typically have around 45 students taking the drama course.
 These students embark on a varied course looking at texts, mask, physical theatre, technical theatre and devising.

 The Diploma in theatre is a challenging and rewarding course.
 There are currently over twenty students taking the diploma at Higher and Standard Level, creating work collaboratively and individually and studying texts and international theatre traditions.
 The course is assessed entirely through projects, and does not have final exams.

 Every year there are two theatre productions, a middle school production and a high school production.
 The students and teachers of the entire Arts Department work together to produce costumes, music and sets for the productions, which involve students’ creativity.
 In 2016 London-based writer David Jackson was commissioned to write a new version of The Odyssey especially for BIS.
 Each year the high school production tours to other international schools in the area.
 We also run an Improv and Comedy Club for middle school students.

-BIS hosts an ISTA Festival every other year: in 2016 we are proud to be hosting a large High School Festival, where we welcome students from all over the world to create in our wonderful surroundings.
-All students have the opportunity to take part in an international trip to the ISTA festival at some point during the year.
+BIS hosts an ISTA Festival every other year: in 2016 we are proudly hosted a large High School Festival, where we welcomed students from all over the world to create in our wonderful surroundings.
+All students had the opportunity to take part in an international trip to the ISTA festival at some point during the year.

 As part of the arts department, the drama teachers recognise the potential of drama to enhance learning in many other subjects, so they take every opportunity to run collaborative training sessions to share best practice.